 It is advisable not to attract unwanted attention or do anything that is loud or may be considered vulgar in the eyes of other residents or neighbors.
 Also, do not engage into any unlawful activity.

 How might the local weather affect my daily life?

-PE has a subtropical climate with light rain throughout the year.
+Port Elizabeth has a subtropical climate with light rain throughout the year.
 The area lies between the winter rainfall, Mediterranean climate zones of the Western Cape and the summer rainfall regions of eastern South Africa.
 Winters are cool but mild and summers are warm but considerably less humid and hot than more northerly parts of South Africa's east coast.

 Is there anything else I should know about the overall character of your city or its people?

 The city being primarily viewed as a tourist destination, there will be months of high traffic followed by periods of lull.
 To a resident, it is enjoyable to experience these “high and lows” as they quickly start to associate themselves with the landscape.